 The primary ingredient in bleach is sodium hypochlorite.
 When mixed with ammonia, this substance releases toxic gases called chloramines.
 When mixed with acids, bleach gives off chlorine gas, which can harm the mucous membranes even after minimal exposure.
 It can even be absorbed through the skin!

 You may have never noticed the poison warning that the FDA requires on every tube of toothpaste.
-This is largely because a staggering 95 percent of toothpaste in the United States contains fluoride.
+This is predominantly because a staggering 95% of toothpaste in the United States contains fluoride.

 While the severity of effects ranges in tandem with the amount consumed, the FDA urges you to contact a poison control center if you consume even just a bit more than used for brushing.
 The Fluoride Action Network explains that the dental community has “failed to educate the public about the dangers of swallowing too much fluoride toothpaste.”

-Shockingly, most toothpastes suggest using only a pea-size amount.
+Shockingly, most toothpaste suggests using only a pea-size amount.
 However, advertisements depict much larger portions, which can be dangerous.
 This can be especially harmful to children, who may not accurately gauge the amount of toothpaste needed or even overindulge because of artificial flavoring.

 Toothpaste, ironically intended to keep us hygienic and healthy, can ultimately be deadly.